Electric car use by country: Costa Rica

 The first electric car to go on sale in the country was the REVAi, introduced in March 2009.
 The REVAi, powered by lead–acid batteries, sold 10 units.
 The Mitsubishi i MiEV was launched in February 2011, with initial availability limited to 25 to 50 units.
 According to Mitsubishi, Costa Rica was selected at the first market launch in the Americas due to its environmental record, despite the lack of government incentives for purchasing electric cars.

 The top selling model in 2016 was the Mitsubishi Outlander P-HEV with 60 units.

 Other all-electric and plug-in hybrid cars introduced early in Costa Rica include the BYD Qin (November 2013), Mitsubishi Outlander (March 2015) and BMW i3 (September 2016).
+As of January 2024, over 50 all-electric models are offered in the Costa Rican market, mainly from Chinese and European carmakers.